tastas16/clarityai_cc/README.md

 ## Installation

-1. Clone the repository to your local machine using `git clone https://github.com/yourusername/log-parser.git`.
+1. Clone the repository to your local machine using `git clone https://github.com/tastas16/clarityai_cc.git`.
 2. Navigate to the project directory.
+3. Create a virtual environment with Python=3.10 and poetry.
 3. Install the project and its dependencies with Poetry: `poetry install`

 ## Usage